-Your doctor or eye specialist can check your color vision in several ways.
-Testing for color blindness is commonly done during an eye exam.
+Your health care provider or eye specialist can check your color vision in several ways.
+Testing for color blindness is a common part of an eye exam .

 There is no known treatment.
-However, there are special contact lenses and glasses that may help people with color blindness tell the difference between similar colors.
+Special contact lenses and glasses may help people with color blindness tell the difference between similar colors.

 Color blindness is a lifelong condition.
-Most people are able to adjust to it without difficulty or disability.
+Most people are able to adjust to it.

 People who are colorblind may not be able to get a job that requires the ability to see colors accurately.
-For example, electricians (color-coded wires), painters, fashion designers (fabrics), and cooks (using the color of meat to tell whether it's done) need to be able to see colors accurately.
+For example, electricians, painters, and fashion designers need to be able to see colors accurately.

-Make an appointment with your health care provider or ophthalmologist if you think you (or your child) have color blindness.
+Call your provider or eye specialist if you think you (or your child) may have color blindness.

 Adams AJ, Verdon WA, Spivey BE.
 Color vision.
 In: Tasman W, Jaeger EA, eds.
-Duane's Foundations of Clinical Ophthalmology 15th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2009:chap 19.
+Duane's Foundations of Clinical Ophthalmology .
+2013 ed.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol. 2, chap 19.

 Wiggs JL.
 Molecular genetics of selected ocular disorders.
 In: Yanoff M, Duker JS, eds.
-Ophthalmology.
-3rd ed.
-St. Louis, Mo: Mosby Elsevier; 2008:chap 1.2.
+Ophthalmology .
+4th ed.
+St. Louis, MO: Elsevier Saunders; 2014:chap 1.2.